-School holiday dates vary from borough to borough and school to school, but the Easter holidays fall roughly between Friday 29 March and Sunday 14 April 2024 for most schools.
-Easter Weekend is 29 March-1 April 2024.
+School holiday dates vary from borough to borough and school to school, but the Easter holidays fall roughly between Saturday 6 April and Monday 21 April 2025 for most schools.
+Easter Weekend is 18-21 April 2025 (check out our Easter weekend events guide).

 ZOONORMOUS EGG HUNT: Take your family to see the animals at London Zoo during the Easter holidays, and there's the added bonus of a Zoonormous Egg Hunt to keep younger visitors entertained — it's included in your entry ticket.
-As you wander around, solve riddles and unscramble clues on an animal theme to find your way to the secret golden egg.
+Pick up a trail card, and as you wander around, find the missing letters to crack a secret password.
 There are also Easter craft activities throughout the holidays.
-29 March-14 April.
-Also at London Zoo, the new Secret Life of Reptiles and Amphibians experience opens, taking you on a trip through eight different habitats to see and learn about some of the most unique species on earth.
-From 29 March
+5-21 April

 Family-friendly exhibitions in the Easter holidays

-MUSICALS: A few of London's long-running musicals are great for family theatre trips, including The Lion King, Frozen (which closes later this year...) and Matilda.
+MUSICALS: A few of London's long-running musicals are great for family theatre trips, including The Lion King and Matilda.
 Older kids and teenagers might enjoy Mamma Mia!, Wicked, and Harry Potter and the Cursed Child.

 SWAN LAKE: English National Ballet and English National Ballet School offer performances of My First Ballet: Swan Lake, at the Peacock Theatre.
-It's a reimagined version of the famous ballet created especially for children (age 3+), shortened to an hour in length, with a narrator to help you follow the story.
-4-13 April
+It's a reimagined version of the famous ballet created especially for children (age three+), shortened to an hour in length, with a narrator to help you follow the story.
+16-27 April

 Free things to do in London in the Easter holidays

 THE PASSION OF JESUS: One of London's annual traditions is the Wintershall Players' free open-air performance of The Passion Of Jesus, taking place in Trafalgar Square on Good Friday.
 It tells the story of the last few days of Jesus's life and it's very popular — thousands of people usually turn up to watch so it's well worth getting there early for good view.
 It features a crucifixion scene, so may not be suitable for younger kids.
 We chatted with the guy who plays Jesus back in 2019 — though a new actor has now taken on the role.
-FREE, 29 March
+There are two performances on the day.
+FREE, 18 April

 PLAYGROUNDS: If the weather's playing nice, few things bring a smile to children's faces like a playground — and they're usually free, so it's a win for parents and carers too.
 Check out our map of playgrounds in central London — there are more than you might think, and many are located handily near tourist attractions so you can burn off excess energy on a day out.

 FILM STATUES: If you find yourself in central London, and need something free to entertain the family, head to Leicester Square and let them hunt out these bronze sculptures of film stars.
-Sure, you might have to explain Gene Kelly or Laurel & Hardy to younger members of the family, but Paddington, Bugs Bunny and Mary Poppins should charm them.
+Sure, you might have to explain Gene Kelly or Laurel and Hardy to younger members of the family, but Paddington, Bugs Bunny and Mary Poppins will surely charm them.

 FREE MAZE: Ever been to the Brent Lodge Park Millennium Maze?
-The labyrinth is constructed of 2,000 yew trees (see image above), has been around for more than two decades, and is free to visit.
-It's a 10-minute walk from Hanwell station on the Elizabeth line, and there's a free playground and Hanwell Zoo (small entry fee) right next door.
+The labyrinth is constructed of 2,000 yew trees, has been around for more than two decades, and is free to visit.
+It's a 10-minute walk from Hanwell station on the Elizabeth line, and there's a free playground, plus Hanwell Zoo (small entry fee) right next door.

 Family-friendly activities in London in the Easter holidays